hiranumn/BackpropDemonstration/README.md

 ```
 What you will see in the folder:
 - `test.py` contains unit tests to check your implementation.
 Do **NOT** modify this file.
 - `sgd.py` contains functions that train logsitic regression and neural net models using SGD.
+You will be submitting this file.
 - `data.py` contains helper functions that load the MNIST data.
 Do **NOT** modify this file.

 Download mnist.zip from the [course website](https://courses.cs.washington.edu/courses/cse446/16sp/) and extract it to the same folder.

 You are **required** to use Python 2.7 and Numpy for vectorizing your calculations.
-[Annaconda](https://www.continuum.io/downloads) offers Python 2.7 distribution with various scientific packages including Numpy.
+It is **strongly** recommended that you avoid using forloops as much as possible for matrix calculations.
+If you have not installed Numpy, [Annaconda](https://www.continuum.io/downloads) offers Python 2.7 distribution with various scientific packages including Numpy.
 # Step 1: Implmenting  `logistic()` [?? pts]
 In `sgd.py`, you will find an empty function called `logistic()`.
 The `logistic()` function should take in a Numpy matrix of floats and apply a logistic function `f(x)=1/(1+e^-x)` elementwise.
-The output should be a numpy matrix whose size is equal to that of the input.
+The output should be a numpy matrix with size equal to that of the input.
 [Here](https://en.wikipedia.org/wiki/Logistic_regression#Definition_of_the_logistic_function) is the Wikipedia page for logsitic functions if you are not clear on what they are.

-Perfrom the unittests by running `test.py` and make sure that you pass the first test.

 # Step 2: Implementing `accuracy()` [?? pts]
 We need a way to measure the performance of your model.
 The `accuracy()` function will do this for you.